19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Investment Precious Metals

-1. Subject to paragraph 2, the following precious metals:
+1. Subject to paragraphs 1A and 2, the following precious metals:

 (a) gold which —